Workflow Automation Doesn’t Need Getting Rid of Legacy Systems

 The concept of rip and replace isn’t how workflow automation should be adopted.
 The processes are designed to be handled in a specific way.
 They are also implemented based on existing software systems in place.
 Any minor change to the baseline process will affect the entire organization which will, in turn, have a strong impact on the end-user experience.

-A dire need exists for a scalable workflow platform that supports automation and is a flexible SaaS solution that could be extended all the different teams that keep contributing to the organizational processes.
+A dire need exists for a scalable workflow platform that supports automation and is a flexible SaaS solution that could be extended to all the different teams that keep contributing to the organizational processes.

 Implementing Workflow Automation